-Note: The PC installed with GV-IP Device Utility must be under the same LAN as the camera you wish to configure.

-- 2. On the GV-IP Utility window, click the Sutton to search for the IP devices connected in the same LAN.
+- 1. The PC installed with GV-IP Device Utility must be under the same LAN as the camera you wish to configure. - 2.
+By default, the Administrator's username is admin and cannot be modified. - 2.
+On the GV-IP Utility window, click the Q button to search for the IP devices connected in the same LAN.
 Click the Name or Mac Address column to sort. - 3.
-Find the camera with its Mac Address, click on its IP address and select Web Page.
+Find the camera with its Mac Address, click on its IP address.